Azerbaijan–Israel relations: Israeli arms exports to Azerbaijan

-Azerbaijan has sought closer relations with the West.
-There are, however, several inhibiting factors to a more proximate alliance.
-One is Russia.
-Another is Azerbaijan's vulnerability to pressure from the Muslim world.
-This pressure is the reason Azerbaijan has yet to open an embassy in Israel and why it has voted against Israel's views in international forums.
+Israel is an important exporter of arms to Azerbaijan.
+According to research of the Stockholm International Peace Research Institute, Israel accounted for 27 percent of Azerbaijan's major arms imports from 2011 to 2020 and from 2016 to 2020, Israel accounted for 69 percent of Azerbaijan's major arms imports.
+In 2023, the two countries signed a deal for Israel to supply Azerbaijan with two satellites for $120 million as well as purchase the "Barak MX" missile interception system for $1.2 billion.

 Trade relations

 Economic cooperation between Israel and Azerbaijan has been growing significantly.
 As Azerbaijan deregulated its industries and liberalized its economy in the early 1990s, Israeli companies penetrated Azerbaijani markets.
-Many companies have invested in service industry.
+Many companies have invested in the service industry.
 One example is Bezeq, a major Israeli telecommunication provider.
 Through a trade contract bid in 1994, Bezeq bought a large share of the telephone operating system.
 Today it installs phone lines and operates regional services throughout much of the country.
-Another company, Bakcell, was commenced as a joint venture between the Ministry of Communication of Azerbaijan and GTIB (Israel) in early 1994 as the first cellular telephone operator in the country.
+Another company, Bakcell, was started as a joint venture between the Ministry of Communication of Azerbaijan and GTIB (Israel) in early 1994 as the first cellular telephone operator in the country.
 Dozens of Israeli companies are active in the Azerbaijani energy sector.
 For instance, Modcon Systems Ltd., an Israel-based supplier of high technology to the oil and gas industries, opened a branch in Azerbaijan.
 In March 2021, Israeli defense company Meteor Aerospace teamed up with Caspian Ship Building Company (CSBC) of Azerbaijan to jointly offer advanced defense solutions to meet the Eurasian country's national needs.

-Between 2000 and 2005, Israel has risen from being Azerbaijan's tenth largest trading partner to its fifth.
+Between 2000 and 2005, Israel has risen from being Azerbaijan's tenth-largest trading partner to its fifth.
 According to U.N. statistics, between 1997 and 2004, exports from Azerbaijan to Israel increased from barely over US$2 million to $323 million, fueled in recent years by the high price of oil.
 As of 2013, 40 percent of oil to Israel is exported from Baku, which makes Azerbaijan Israel's largest oil supplier.

 Azerbaijan and Israel abolished double taxation between countries in April 2017.
 "Defense and energy sectors apart, the bilateral trade between the two countries amounted to $260 million in 2016," said the Israeli ambassador to Azerbaijan.
 According to the State Customs Committee of Azerbaijan, the total trade turnover between Azerbaijan and Israel amounted to $116.2 million in January–February 2017, which is 17.5 percent more compared to the same period of 2016.

+By 2019, over 60% of the gasoline consumed in Israel was supplied by Azerbaijan.
+Israeli companies have also contributed to the development of Azerbaijan’s oil and gas industries.

-In 2020 trade between Azerbaijan and Israel was approximately 200 million US dollars (beside oil supplies).
+In 2020 trade between Azerbaijan and Israel was approximately 200 million US dollars (besides oil supplies).

-On July 29, 2021 Trade and Tourism representative office of Azerbaijan was founded in Tel Aviv.
+On July 29, 2021, the Trade and Tourism Representative Office of Azerbaijan was founded in Tel Aviv.